PHPExpertsInc/dockerize/README.md

 If you need an extension that is not available in the `full` build, please create an Issue at GitHub.

-# Advantages over other dockerized PHP projects

-1. **Super fast, completely automated installation.** (Great for testing multiple versions on CIs)
-2. The **BIG** difference between www.phpdocker.io and Dockerize PHP is that Dockerize PHP provides all of the client utilities, where phpdocker.io provides NONE of them.

-Out of the box, you have per-project binaries:

- * **php**
- * **composer**
- * **php-ci.sh**
- * mysql
- * mysqldump
- * psql
- * pg_dump
- * createdb
- * dropdb
- * redis
- * redis-cli

-# PHP CI via Docker

-With the **php-ci.sh** shell script, you can easily test your app or library against every major version of PHP (currently 7.4-8.3):

-In the project root directory, where your phpunit.xml is, or where you'd normally run phpunit:

-    vendor/bin/php-ci.sh

-It will then automagically update composer and run the appropriate version of PHPUnit for all of the major PHP versions supported by your project via the power of Docker.

 # Installation

 * Watch the [**Installation HOWTO video**](https://youtu.be/xZxaJcsbrWU).